Buyer's Agency in Raleigh NC - Make sure they're a licensed Realtor®!

 - Should you expect the sellers to reduce their price if it does not appraise?

 - Are you willing to pay the difference if the house doesn't?

-- How much Due diligence should you ask for when mulitple offers are on the table?
+- How much Due diligence should you ask for when multiple offers are on the table?

-- Did you ask for closing costs to be paid by seller then house doesn't appraise...what happens?
+- Did you ask for closing costs to be paid by the seller then the house doesn't appraise...what happens?

 - Do you expect the sellers to make repairs even though the contract says in current condition?